Here’s the best way to reheat your croissants – based on tried and tested methods.

 If you’re going to eat the croissants within a day, then it’s okay to keep them rolled up in whatever packaging you got them in, even if it’s just a paper bag.

-Can you refrigerate croissants?
+Can I refrigerate croissants?

 How to freeze croissants

 It’s best to freeze croissants when they’re still fresh so you can retain their flaky texture.
-Wrap room temperature croissants in plastic wrap, then put them in a heavy-duty freezer bag with all the air squeezed out.
+Wrap room-temperature croissants in plastic wrap, then put them in a heavy-duty freezer bag with all the air squeezed out.
 The croissants will stay at best quality for a month.

-Packing each croissant individually with a double-layer provides the best protection against freezer burn, which is a real risk with delicate pastries.
+Packing each croissant individually with a double layer provides the best protection against freezer burn, which is a real risk with delicate pastries.

 It eliminates as much air as possible from the croissants’ environment, which is the main cause of freezer burn.

-The best way to reheat a ham and cheese croissant is in the oven.
-Preheat it to 250°F/120°C and put the croissant in for 5-6 minutes (or 3-4 minutes in a toaster oven).
-The croissant will crisp up and the cheese will become nice and gooey again.
-For a less flaky croissant, cover it in foil.
+The best way to reheat a chocolatine or ham and cheese croissant is in the oven.
+Preheat the oven to 300°F/150°C and put the chocolate croissant on the middle tray.
+Reheat the croissant for 5-6 minutes in a conventional oven or 3-4 minutes in a toaster oven.
+If you want a less flaky texture, cover the chocolatine with foil.

-The BEST Way To Reheat Croissants
+How To Reheat Croissants [Tested Methods]

 Equipment